shyrodgau/imbraw2dng/README.md

 throw all files into your Downloads directory (possibly renaming it) if so configured , or, or, or...

 Conversion to DNG currently sets the Timestamp Tags if the filename seems to be a reasonable I'm Back filename (i.e. `YYYY_MMDD_hhmmss`), and the
 OriginalRawFilename to the name of the RAW inputfile.
-That way you can name the DNG file whatever you like without losing any of the original information.
+That way you can name the DNG file whatever you like without losing much of the original information.

 New: you can do a step-by-step walk with a preview of the raw file.
 For that, check the `Single Step with preview` checkbox.
 On each file, you can select if you want to process or skip it and also if this same action should be applied to the rest of your currently selected files.